 If they do go up, again, don't be afraid to shop around.
 "If [your life insurance] plan has been in force for many years then the renewal rates could be very high.
 Whereas you may can find lower rates with a new carrier even if you have had a DUI," Raines says.

 A: Like most situations, the amount your premium will go up after a DUI varies depending on your particular case.

 When an insurance company determines your premium, they place you in one of several basic classifications.
 In order of those with the lowest to most expensive rates, the categories are:

 There are also separate categories for smokers: preferred smoker and standard smoker.

-Even if you are in good health otherwise, Raines advises that someone who has had one DUI within a year or less will likely pay 50 percent more than standard rates.
+Even if you're in good health, Raines advises that someone with one DUI within a year or less will likely pay 50 percent more than standard rates.
 If it's been one to three years, you'll probably be placed in the standard plus category.
 He notes you won't start seeing preferred ratings until at least four years, and at five years you might classify for preferred best.

 If you have two or more DUIs?
 You'll pay a much steeper price.
 "With two DUIs, your best case scenario is probably a 125 percent rate up above standard after five years," Raines says.